top of page

 Cross hair.png

-Built for the Prairies
+Built For The Prairies

 The Sporenix Spore Trap is designed to harvest spores from approximately 160 acres of farm land with minimal maintenance and no power requirements.
 Using convection flow and a wind assist, spore laden air is drawn continuously into the filter chamber.
 It is ruggedly designed and able to withstand the harshest of field conditions.
 It can even collect samples in actively irrigated fields.